CaoAssignments/cse8b-wi20-pa7-starter/writeup.md

 ## Assignment Overview
 **Due date: Thursday, February 27 @ 11:59PM**

 The objective of this assignment is to test your understanding of Collections.
+You will learn to work with ArrayLists, HashMaps and HashSets primarily.
 In this assignment, you will be implementing a version of the bag of words model used in Machine Learning.
 You will create a program that will be able to make a prediction of the ratings of movie reviews based on some learning it did beforehand using some reviews that already had ratings associated with them.
 Although it is one of the very basic primitive models, it gives you an introduction to the world of Machine Learning.

 In this assignment you’ll be doing the following:
 - Read a raw text file containing movie reviews and ratings.